eomii/rules_ll/README.rst

 - As a rough guideline, at least 1GB of Memory per CPU core.
 You can check the number of CPU cores via ``nproc``.

+Known breakages:

+- The specific Bazel release `6.0.0-pre.20221212.2` will not work due to yanked dependencies.
+Prereleases newer than that and the stable `5.3.2` should work.

 Quickstart
 ----------